-Its educational and humanitarian campaigns, which include teaching students about international affairs through Model UN and Global Classrooms programs, addressing the UN Millennium Development Goals through the UNA International Film Festival (UNAFF Traveling Film Festival), engaging young professionals in humanitarian outreach projects (YPIC), offering cultural educational events to bridge diversity understanding, and providing information sessions on critical humanitarian issues and actions, allow people to make a global impact at the local level.
+UNA-HOU is the local chapter of the national non-profit organization UNA-USA.
+It is a membership organization dedicated to building understanding of and support for the ideals and vital work of the United Nations among the American people.
+Its educational and humanitarian campaigns include teaching students about international affairs through Model UN and Global Classrooms programs, addressing the UN Millennium Development Goals through the UNA International Film Festival (UNAFF Traveling Film Festival), engaging young professionals in humanitarian outreach projects (YPIC), offering cultural educational events to bridge diversity understanding, and providing information sessions on critical humanitarian issues and actions.
+These programs allow people to make a global impact at the local level.
 In addition, its policy and advocacy programs stress the importance of nations working together and the need for United States leadership in the United Nations.

 Its distinguished Board of Directors and volunteers are dedicated to the work of the UN.
 Many of the members have served in some capacity with the U.S. government, international governments, the United Nations, the UN Foundation, and international businesses.

-UNA-USA National Conference, Washington, DC- June 2-4
+UNA-USA National Conference, Washington, DC

 The Houston Dynamo Soccer Team partnered with the UNA Houston and UN Foundation to advocate for the "NothingButNets" anti-malaria project.
-Donations from ticket sales went to support the purchase of bednets to save lives in malaria-stricken countries in Africa.
+Donations from ticket sales went to support the purchase of bed-nets to save lives in malaria-stricken countries in Africa.
 Visit Houston Dynamo website.

 Know Your UN